qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - my gmail password is not updated in edison mail
 - my yahoo password is not updated in edison mail
 - how do i update my account information?
+- how do i update my application information
+- how do i update my application information?

 ## intent:versions_ews_support
 - which versions of ms exchange are supported?